SEKOIA-IO/sol-query-library/README.md

 The above diagram simplifies an efficient query pipeline.

-Generally when writing SKQL queries you should try to order the logic as follows (I map the example SKWL query used above to demonstrate);
+Generally when writing SKQL queries you should try to order the logic as follows (I map the example SKQL query used above to demonstrate);

 1. select the data
 	* `events`